 The Under-Employment Score

 Our Under-Employment Score represents graduates who are underusing their skills and credentials.
 These graduates have not started a professional career, legal or otherwise.
-It is composed of unemployed graduates seeking work, those in any part-time or short-term job, those in non-professional jobs, and those pursuing another advanced degree.
+It is composed of unemployed graduates seeking work, those in any part-time or short-term job, those in non-professional jobs, those pursuing another advanced degree, and those in school-funded jobs that do not qualify as long-term, full-time bar passage required, J.D. advantage, or professional.
 Again, what follows is the step-by-step process of creating the score, as well as the relevant ABA definitions.

-(Unemployed – Not Seeking + Short-Term Jobs + Part-Time Jobs + Non-Professional Jobs + Pursuing Another Degree) / All Graduates
+(Unemployed – Not Seeking + Short-Term Jobs + Part-Time Jobs + Non-Professional Jobs + Pursuing Another Degree + School-Funded) / All Graduates